maksmaisak/htn/task.md

 If the given worldstate fits the preconditions, the task should apply its effects and call `SubmitPlanStep`.
 No action is needed if the preconditions don't fit.
 In this example the precondition is having a valid Firearm in a specific key of the worldstate, and the effect is putting that Firearm in another key of the worldstate.

+> All effects applied to a worldstate during planning are applied to the blackboard when the task begins executing.

 ?> It is possible to submit multiple alternative plan steps by calling `SubmitPlanStep` multiple times.
 Each call replaces the accessed worldstate with a fresh copy without the applied effects.
 This allows producing multiple candidate plans from a single task, each with a step with a different set of effects.

 ## Execution